 9) Empathically.
 An artificial-intelligence-based application that focuses on changing toxic communication language into an emphatic language through a screening software.

 10) reflect.
-Cash transfer through the sale of textile products in order to ensure the integration of the disadvantaged girls to the education
+Cash transfer through the sale of textile products in order to ensure the integration of disadvantaged girls in education.

 For more information about the program: imece.com